beyzagoknl/ToDo-App/README.md

 Here your world!

 This application starts with a nice sentence.

 Then click the link to create a list and create your list.
 Whether you want to delete or update, everything is in your hands.

 Delete, change, create.

+To update, first click on the update button of the task you want to update, then enter your update and it's there!

 ## 3. Application